dkadiry/BresciaNortonClassifier/README.md

 Determine how Brescia Norton can use machine learning to predict booking cancellations using the dataset provided.

 ## Project Notebook
-Booking_Predictor
+Booking_Predictor.ipynb

 ## Dataset
-The dataset is included in the "Dataquest Dataset - Metadata"
+The dataset is included in the "Dataquest Dataset" excel worksheet file